 Those taking C-level management (the highest level of management) courses are tasked with coordinating their business and their workers while also maintaining private equity endorsements.
 CEOs need to be taught how to balance these aspects and many more so that their companies can thrive.
 If they can’t do that, they are likely to lose control of their workforce and shareholders leading to the collapse of the company.
 The set modules of the EMBA programme deal with these prominent issues and give advice on how to cope as a leading executive.

 This article is original content produced by Advent Group and included in the 2016-2017 annual Access MBA, EMBA and Masters Guide under the title “Kings and Queens”.
-The digital guide file will soon be available for download.
+An online version of the Guide is available here.